BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 and passes its outputs to the next state (one talks about stages rather than states).
-Since there are several tricky situations to handle, and since I don't know for now exactly how to do that, my idea is to go step by step, and first write a core that has all the stages, but drive it with a state machine that fires one stage at a time instead of running them concurrently.
+Since there are several tricky situations to handle, and since I don't know for now exactly how to do that, my idea is to go step by step, and first write a core that has all the stages, but drive it with a state machine that executes one stage at a time instead of running them concurrently.
 Then we will see what needs to be modified when all the stages run concurrently.